-As Israel's fight with Hezbollah heats up, people of Gaza fear being forgotten
+As Israel's Fight With Hezbollah Heats Up, People Of Gaza Fear Being Forgotten

-As Israel 's fight with Hezbollah heats up, people of Gaza fear being forgottenThere are 5 executions set over a week's span in the US.
+As Israel 's fight with Hezbollah heats up, people of Gaza fear being forgottenTropical Storm Helene forms in Caribbean.

-The bull was lassoed and led into a trailer on U.S. Highway 1 in North Attleboro on Monday night, not far from where the group of eight broke through their pens and charged through a crowded parking lot on Sunday.
-The bulls knocked down fencing, bumped against a tent and rumbled toward the highway before they headed to the woods.
-Seven of the eight were corralled by late Sunday afternoon and the Festival Rodeo at the Emerald Square Mall was shut down.was called in to help find the last bull, WBZ News reported.
-They went out with a drone and called police when they saw the bull.
+Watson died Saturday at Baptist Health in Louisville, according to Hall-Taylor Funeral Home in his hometown of Taylorsville, 34 miles southeast of Louisville.
+No cause of death was given.
+Watson led news departments at WAKY in Louisville and at a radio station in St. Louis before starting his decades-long AP career.
+Under his leadership, a special national AP award went to WAKY for contributing 1,000 stories used on the wire in one year, his hall of fame biography said.
+Watson and his WAKY team also received a National Headliner Award for coverage of a chemical plant explosion, it said.

-“I have to say I’ve never went out looking for a lost bull.
-This is one for the books,” said Samantha Beckman of Wandering Paws K9.
-Police cruisers followed the bull as it trotted near several businesses and through the woods before it was caught.
-Rodeo personnel and the Massachusetts State Police Air Wing worked with the local police and fire departments.
+“Tom was an old-school state broadcast editor who produced a comprehensive state broadcast report that members wanted,” said Adam Yeomans, regional director-South for the AP, who as a bureau chief worked with Watson from 2006 to 2009.
+“He kept AP ahead on many breaking stories.”

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: